 As I tried to creep down a steep hill, my tires began slipping and my car did a 360 degree turn in front of a group of kids getting off the school bus.
 Fortunately, no one was injured as my car came to a stop in a snowbank.
 I had to call my Dad to come pick me up and while I waited in my car I was cold, hungry, and scared.
 Knowing what happened twelve years ago has helped me to create a winter emergency kit for my car.

-The items you’d find inside can be personalized to your preferences, but here are a couple must-haves.
+The items you’d find inside a DIY Winter Emergency Car Kit can be personalized to your preferences, but here are a couple must-haves.

 For my winter weather emergency kit for the car, I’ve added a blanket, water bottles, a few snacks, duct tape, mini tool kit, mini first aid kit, and a can of flat tire repair.
 Other helpful items would be a small shovel, hand warmers, or rain poncho.